 This broad array of services is made possible by a variety of funding sources including federal, state and county governments as well as public and private enterprises and foundations.
 Also essential to keeping our doors open is the support of many individual caring citizens and local community groups.

 24-Hour Help Line

 A CASDA staff member or volunteer can be reached 24 hours a day, 7 days a week by calling 1-800-649-2921 or (715) 392-3136.
-Via the help line, CASDA provides crisis counseling, emotional support, information, and referrals.
+Via the help line, CASDA provides crisis counseling, emotional support, information and referrals.

-By speaking on the behalf of their clients, CASDA advocates work with victims to understand and leverage their rights as well as secure services from other agencies or systems.
+CASDA advocates work with victims to understand and leverage their rights as well as secure services from other agencies or systems.